JosephAkayesi/lessproject/README.md

 # lessproject
-A sample project built with less
+A sample project built with LESS css preprocesspor